CIRCLES OF LIGHT

 This article explores the expansive convergence of feminine teshuva, Torat HaTzeva (the Torah of color), and the subtle, embodied healing pathways rising in the generation of Kislev.
 Rooted in classical Kabbalah, Chassidut, somatic wisdom, contemporary color theory, and the experiential depth of women’s workshops, it proposes that today’s creative Torah circles represent a collective return to the earliest layers of the soul — the layers formed in the womb, before language, where inner light was undivided and process was still sweet.

-The Circle as Daily Practice: Living Inside the Light
+The Circle as Daily Practice:

 When the workshop ends, the real work begins.